abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 explicitly imported.

 The name of the internal partition (`:Base.IElement`) is not used anywwhere else.
-It must unique within the module.
+It must be unique within the module.
 This internal partition only serves as a place for defining functions of the `:Base` partition.
 See my posting
 ["The Module Partition Naming Trick"](https://abuehl.github.io/2026/04/02/module-partition-naming-trick.html)